jokla/CarND-LaneLines-P1/writeup.md

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]

+* Convert the color image in grayscale
+* Apply Gaussian smoothing
+* Use Canny for edge detection
+* Define ROI to consider only the road
+* Run Hough transform to detect lines

 ###2.
 Identify potential shortcomings with your current pipeline